Azure/azureml-examples/sdk/python/jobs/single-step/pytorch/elastic/environment/README.md

 If you would like to add additional packages, you can list them in the accompanying `context/requirements.txt` file.

+The accompanying [environment.ipynb](./environment.ipynb) notebook shows how to create a custom environment using the Azure Machine Learning Python SDK.

-You can then create a custom environment using the following Azure CLI command:
+You can also create a custom environment using the following Azure CLI command:

 ```
 az ml environment create --file ./docker-context.yml
 ```

+To learn more about Azure Machine Learning Environments, see [here](https://learn.microsoft.com/en-us/azure/machine-learning/how-to-manage-environments-v2?view=azureml-api-2&tabs=cli).